patternfly/training-scenarios/react-components/table-intro/step1.md

 }
 </pre>

-So, here are two ways you could write the same rows definition:
+Here are two ways of writing the same rows definition:

 As multidimentional array of strings:
 <pre class="file">